(In this section of my site I rotate through my older articles. For my most current content, subscribe to LinkMoses Private.)

 The same holds true for linking by another web site.
 Which of the above URLs would a webmaster be more inclined to link to?
 It’s human nature to take the easiest path, and in this case the easiest path is the shorter URL.
 Having conducted linking campaigns for several Fortune 500 companies, I have experienced first hand the problems with getting links for long URLs.
 I’ve had to apologize for long URLs, put directions for copying and pasting, send shorter redirect URLs, etc. It’s no fun to go link seeking and have to apologize for your links in your link request Email.

 URL wrapping in email is just one area where long links will hurt you.
 Another area is on discussion boards that only permit a certain length of text per line.
 Try sending a post to forum board with a long URL in it, and watch is it is rendered useless from a clicking standpoint.
 I promise you that this one seemingly small glitch is enough to keep people from coming to your site.
-It takes a split second to click a good URL, it takes 15 or twenty seconds to try and scrape it with a mouse off two lines and paste it back into the browser.
-That annoyance is plenty to keep readers from even trying.
-The wrapped URL is the silent deal breaker of clicking.
+It takes a split second to click a good URL, it takes 15 or twenty seconds to try and copy two lines and paste it them back into the browser URL window.
+That friction/annoyance is plenty to keep readers from even trying.
+The wrapped/broken URL is the silent deal breaker of clicking.

-Many deep content sites have database generated content that results in long URLS.
+Many deep content sites have content located at long URLS.
 If this describes your site, one workaround is to use redirects for linking.
-I’m doing some linking work for WARNER BROS right now and using short static redirect URLs that send the clicker to the URL where WARNER needs them to go.
+I’m doing some linking work for WARNER BROS and using short redirect URLs that sends the clicker of the URL to a longer URL on the WB site.
 In my Email link request, I explain that I have sent them a short URL so as not to cause them to have to deal with a wrapped (broken) URL.
 While some webmasters don’t like to link to redirects, if there is a legitimate reason why it has to be done, most will link to the URL you ask them to link to, even if it’s a redirect.
 Likewise with forum boards.
 I post the short URLs, or in some cases, both the long and short URLs, explaining that if the long one isn’t clickable, use the short one.